hlissner/vim-transmitty/README.md

 The plugin provides two simple shortcuts:

-    <leader>u       " Send this file to Transmit"
+    <leader>ou       " Send this file to Transmit"
-    <leader>U       " Send this file to Transmit (but don't look for compiled files)
+    <leader>oU       " Send this file to Transmit (but don't look for compiled files)

 It will search for compiled files for any filetype that's been registered in the g:transmittyLookupExts dictionary.
 These are the provided defaults: